loudonadam/bonsai-chatbot/README.md

   - Download `llama.cpp` Windows binaries: <https://github.com/ggerganov/llama.cpp/releases>
   - Download a model (example): <https://huggingface.co/QuantFactory/Meta-Llama-3-8B-Instruct-GGUF>

-## Quick start (Windows, recommended: single PowerShell window)
+## Quick start (Windows, double-click friendly)
-> These steps assume fresh Windows 11.
-Use PowerShell for setup.
-The quick launch script keeps its window open, checks ports, and writes logs to `logs\`.
+> Goal: be able to launch, test, troubleshoot, fix, and restart by double-clicking at most two files.

 1) **Clone the repo**
    ```powershell
    git clone <your fork url> BonsaiChat
    cd BonsaiChat
    ```
-2) **Create and activate a virtual environment (so dependencies stay local)**
+2) **(One-time) Create and activate a virtual environment (so dependencies stay local)**
    ```powershell
    python -m venv .venv
    .\.venv\Scripts\activate
    pip install --upgrade pip
    pip install -r app/requirements.txt
    ```
    > If you skip the venv, ensure `python` on PATH has the required packages from `app/requirements.txt`.
-The quick launch will auto-use `.venv\Scripts\python.exe` when it exists.
+All launchers auto-use `.venv\Scripts\python.exe` when it exists, even when you double-click them.
 3) **Place model + llama.cpp server**
    - Download a GGUF model (example: <https://huggingface.co/QuantFactory/Meta-Llama-3-8B-Instruct-GGUF>).
    - Put the model at `models\bonsai-gguf.gguf` **or** update `MODEL_PATH` in `scripts\launch.bat` / `scripts\start_model.bat` and `model.path` in `config.yaml` to the file you downloaded.